 These codes ensure that characters can be understood and used similarly on different computers, programs, and coding languages.
 Hexadecimal representation is commonly used because it allows for concise and human-readable representation of large numbers.

 There are various categories or classes in Unicode for characters based on their general properties.
-These categories help provide a standardized way to work with a vast array of characters from various languages and writing systems.
-Some common categories are
+These categories provide a standardized way to classify characters from different languages and writing systems.
+The most relevant categories are:

 What are invisible Unicode characters?

-These characters include whitespace characters such as space, tabs, line breaks, zero-width characters, and other control characters not typically rendered on the screen.
+These hidden characters include whitespace characters (spaces, tabs, line breaks), zero-width characters (Unicode blank characters that appear as no space at all), and control characters that aren't rendered on screen.

 Examples of invisible Unicode characters